prvdmwrong/prvdmwrong/docs/tutorials/installation.md

         local prvd = require("@pkg/ohmyprvd")
         ```

-3. Press 'Play' - if there are no errors, everything was set up correctly!
+3. Playtest your game - if there are no errors, everything was set up correctly!

 ??? failure "My script didn't work!"